quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 If there is only one instance of the bean type, it does not really matter the bean name.

+If there is no unique matching, exception will be thrown.

+`@Autowired` cannot be used to autowire primitive type, such as `String`. `@Value` is used for these primitive types.

 `@Autowired` supports Generic Types.

 `@Autowired` supports Arrays, Collections, and Maps.